ithena-one/mcp-governance-sdk/docs/auditing-logging.md

     *   Use this context to correlate logs and traces across different services.
 Provide a custom provider if you use a different propagation standard.

-## OpenTelemetry Tracing (Pipeline Instrumentation)
+## OpenTelemetry Tracing & Metrics (Pipeline Instrumentation)

-Beyond just propagating trace context, the SDK can optionally generate detailed OpenTelemetry spans for the internal stages of the governance pipeline, providing granular performance insights.
+Beyond just propagating trace context, the SDK can optionally generate detailed OpenTelemetry **spans and metrics** for the internal stages of the governance pipeline, providing granular performance and operational insights.

-This uses the standard [`@opentelemetry/api`](https://github.com/open-telemetry/opentelemetry-js-api) package.
+This uses the standard [`@opentelemetry/api`](https://github.com/open-telemetry/opentelemetry-js-api) package for both traces and metrics.

 **Enabling the Feature:**

-1.  **Configure SDK:** Your application needs a fully configured OpenTelemetry SDK (`@opentelemetry/sdk-node`) with an appropriate Span Exporter (e.g., `ConsoleSpanExporter` for development, or an OTLP exporter like `@opentelemetry/exporter-trace-otlp-http` to send data to systems like Jaeger, Tempo, Datadog, etc.). **This SDK setup must run in your application's entry point *before* `GovernedServer` is imported or used.** The `mcp-governance` SDK only uses the OTel *API*; it relies on your application to initialize the *SDK* to actually collect and export the spans.
+1.  **Configure SDK:** Your application needs a fully configured OpenTelemetry SDK (`@opentelemetry/sdk-node`) with appropriate **Span and Metric Exporters** (e.g., `ConsoleSpanExporter`, `ConsoleMetricExporter` for development, or OTLP exporters like `@opentelemetry/exporter-trace-otlp-http` and `@opentelemetry/exporter-metrics-otlp-http` to send data to systems like Jaeger, Prometheus, Tempo, Datadog, etc.). **This SDK setup must run in your application's entry point *before* `GovernedServer` is imported or used.** The `mcp-governance` SDK only uses the OTel *API*; it relies on your application to initialize the *SDK* to actually collect and export the telemetry.

     ```typescript
     // Example minimal SDK setup in your app's main file (e.g., server.ts)